The conflict between cats and dogs is legendary.

 If you have a kitty door, help the cat learn to go through it by holding the kitty-door open and luring her through with a treat.
 Gradually lower the flap as you lure the cat through until she starts pushing it open herself.

-Help her practice jumping the baby gates by tossing her favorite treats over it and watch her sail over it.
+Help her practice jumping the baby gates by tossing her favorite treats over them and watch her sail over them.
 If your dog is large, use a baby gate with vertical bars that your cat can get through easily and your dog cannot get through at all.

-Spend time teaching the dog to “sit” and “don’t touch”.
+Spend time teaching the dog to “sit” and “don’t” (Better than “leave it”!)
 Teach him to “sit” quickly and every time you tell him to sit.
 Before you bring him into the house for the first time, review “sit” several times.
 Bring him into the house on a lead.
-If he is a strong dog and you doubt your ability to restrain him, use a head halter or a pinch collar.
-Now, don’t cringe.
-Better a tiny pinch than an injured cat!
+If he is a strong dog and you doubt your ability to restrain him, use a head halter.
+The Halti is the preferred halter and it should be used with a separate lead from the one on your dog’s neck collar.
+Both should be used together.

-Once your cat is familiar with her escape routes, which could take days or even weeks, you are ready to introduce your dog.
+Once your cat is familiar with her escape routes, which could take some time, you are ready to introduce your dog.
 In the meantime, take a clean towel to the home where the dog is currently living and rub him with the towel.
 Place that towel under your cat’s dinner bowl so that she becomes familiar with the dog’s scent.
 Rub the cat with a towel and put it under the dog’s bowl to familiarize him with the cat’s scent.

-Before you bring your dog into the house rub a towel on the cat then rub the towel over the dog, putting the cat’s scent on the dog.
+Before you take your dog into the house rub a towel on the cat then rub the towel over the dog, putting the cat’s scent on the dog.
 Then rub a towel over the dog and rub it on the cat.
+Same purpose.

 Sit in a room with your dog on lead and invite the cat into the room with a happy voice and tempting treats.
 She needs to come in under her own power and choice.

 Observe your dog.
-If he remains sitting or lying quietly watching the cat, you are on the road.
+If he remains sitting or lying quietly watching the cat, you are going in the right direction.
 Be careful.
-Some dogs “trick” cats into complacency.
+Some dogs ‘trick’ cats into complacency.
 They will look calm but are preparing to strike.
-Watch your dog’s eyes and head and other body “language”.
-If his body is tense, massage him and talk with him gently.
+Watch your dog’s eyes, head and other body ‘language’.
+If his body is tense, massage him, slowly, under his ears and talk with him gently.
 Do not coddle either animal.
-If he is calm and relaxed, tell him “good don’t touch” and “good stay” as you give him treats.
+If he is calm and relaxed, tell him “good don’t” and “good stay” as you give him treats.
 As he eats his treats, say the cat’s name and “kitty” or whatever other pet name you have for your cat.
 Keep the dog on lead and walk the dog around the room slowly and casually.
 Allow the cat full freedom to stay or run.
 If the cat runs, watch the dog’s reaction.
-This may key into him prey drive and cause him to chase the cat.
-Gently remind the dog to return to the position in which he was told to stay and tell him to stay.
+The cat’s run may key into the dog’s prey drive and cause him to chase the cat.
+Gently remind the dog to return to the position in which he was told to “stay” and tell him to “stay”.
 Use NO PUNISHMENT whatsoever.
 This should be a gentle interaction.
+Use “watch” and when your dog looks at you, gently yawn at him and flick your tongue a few times.
+This is a calming technique that ‘tells’ your pup that the situation is ok and he should not worry.

-If your dog seems ok with the cat but is interested, have him perform some “doggy pushups” and give him treats for paying attention to you rather than the cat.
+If your dog seems ok with the cat but is interested, have him perform some ‘doggy pushups’, (“Sit”, “Down”, “Stand”, “Down” etc.) and give him treats for paying attention to you rather than the cat.

 Be patient and careful.
 Not all dogs will make friends with cats but most will.